 Mexico is a civil law jurisdiction, with a federal-state shared judicial system that is based primarily on Spanish civil law.

 Beneath the Supreme Court of Justice, whose justices are appointed and confirmed by the executive and legislative branches, there are three levels of federal courts, comprised of 12 circuit (appellate) courts, district courts (courts of first instance) and jury courts.
 Rulings of the Supreme Court cannot generally be applied beyond an individual case at hand.
 Outside of this federal structure are special courts to handle cases dealing with matters such as taxation and labor law.
-This structure is essentially replicated at the level of the state judiciary, topped with a Superior Court of Justice, and in whose jurisdiction are matters that do not otherwise come within the purview of the federal government.
+This structure is essentially replicated at the level of the state judiciary, which is headed by a Superior Court of Justice, in whose jurisdiction lie matters that do not otherwise come within the purview of the federal government.

+3. Arbitration

+Mexico generally does not allow for arbitration on tax matters and has consistently avoided being subject to mandatory arbitration.
+Mexico has excluded mandatory arbitration from its tax treaties and did not elect to adopt the provisions on arbitration in the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (MLI).
+In the context of domestic tax audits, although this does not constitute a formal arbitration process, a taxpayer may request a “conclusive agreement” with the assistance of the Mexican tax ombudsman (Procuraduria de la Defensa del Contribuyente or Prodecon).
+Under this process, the Prodecon works with the taxpayer and the tax authorities to review and come to an agreement as to the issues involved in potential tax assessments.
+The Prodecon is independent of the tax administration and in general is charged with protecting the rights of taxpayers.

+As regards international matters, Mexico does not include mandatory arbitration clauses in its tax treaties.
+However, in certain treaties such as the Mexico-Canada, -Singapore, -United Kingdom and United States treaties, Mexico has accepted arbitration as an optional voluntary dispute resolution alternative.
+Consequently, most cross border controversies require the initiation of a mutual agreement procedure (MAP) in addition to Mexican tax procedures.

 II.
 Foreign Investment Regulations

 A. General